List of Fast & Furious characters: Lance Nguyen

-2 Fast 2 Furious
+Antagonists introduced in 2 Fast 2 Furious

 Carter Verone

 Carter Verone is a drug dealer in Miami in 2 Fast 2 Furious who puts out the word that he needs drivers to deliver a "package", leading Customs and the FBI to place Brian O'Conner and Roman Pearce undercover as drivers in order to land charges on him.
 When O'Conner and Pearce learn that Verone plans to execute the two of them after his package is delivered, they hatch a plot to thwart him.
 O'Conner and Pearce successfully capture Verone at the end of the film.
 Carter Verone is portrayed by Cole Hauser.

 Enrique

 Enrique is Verone's henchman.
-He is beaten up by Brian and Roman after trying to kill Brian on Verones orders.
+He is beaten up by Brian and Roman after trying to kill Brian on Verone's orders.
 Enrique is portrayed by Matt Gallini.